huggingface/flux-fast/README.md

   python bindings directly.
 We also ensure proper PyTorch custom op integration so that the op integrates well with `torch.compile` / `torch.export`.
 Inputs are converted to float8 in an unscaled fashion before kernel invocation and outputs are converted back to the original dtype on the way out.

+  On AMD GPUs, we use [`aiter`](https://github.com/ROCm/aiter) instead, which also provides fp8 MHA kernels.

 ```python
 from diffusers import FluxPipeline